 - It’s hard to find a good place to install your transmitter

-The included collar will fit neck sizes between eight and 21-inches.
-The Focuser Electric Wireless Dog Fence System is easy to use and ready to go to work as soon as you plug it in.
+The included wireless dog collar will fit neck sizes between eight and 21-inches.
+The Focuser Electric Dog Fence System is easy to use and ready to go to work as soon as you plug it in.
+This wireless electric fence is simple to set up and can be used indoors or outdoors.
 The rechargeable collar features a built-in, high-capacity battery that features a low power consumption design.

 Best Coverage Wireless Dog Fence: JUSTPET Wireless Pet Fence